mateibarbu19/data-structures/README.md

 # Data Structures

-This project provides solutions to the Open CourseWare Data Strucutes Laboratories taught at Politehnica University of Bucharest, for historical purposes.

 **Disclaimer**: The majority of the code in this repository was written on top of the infrastructure provided by the
 *SD-UPB team*. **Be aware that some of this code is their intellectual